RosarioDavi/travel-square/README.md

 ## Stretch Goals Functionality

-Photo uploads, following follow system (have the tables setup so I know how that system would work with redux), add photos to go along with each category so venue cards show a different picture for its given category (since we don’t have photos being submitted with a create venue)
+Photo uploads, following follow system (have the tables setup so I know how that system would work with redux), add photos to go along with each category so venue cards show a different picture for its given category (since we don’t have photos being submitted with a create venue).
+Currently, the dashboard link in the admin view is blank, so we hope to consolidate unapproved venues and categories pages into that one dashboard page.
+The home page currently is not functional.
+We plan to convert the explore and trending GET requests into Redux functions so that inputting the city and state into the page page would redirect to the explore page with the submitted information being used for the first GET request.

+## Testing

+fastapi-traveltwo\tests\test_account.py - Muhammad Rahman
+fastapi-traveltwo\tests\test_request.py - Lena Zhang
+fastapi-traveltwo\tests\test_review.py - Sarah Ahn
+fastapi-traveltwo\tests\test_venue.py - Rosario Davi

 ## Start up

+To grab the project:

-To start this project, First start by cloning and forking the project from https://gitlab.com/travel-two/module3-project-gamma.
+Fork and clone the repository from https://gitlab.com/travel-two/module3-project-gamma.

 You can open the project in VScode to see the code.

-To review the running project.
+To review the running project:

 Start by opening docker and your terminal.

-Run these commands in this order.
+Run these commands in this order:

-Docker volume create postgres-data
-Docker volume create pg-admin
+docker volume create postgres-data docker volume create pg-admin

-For PC run Docker compose build
+For PC run docker-compose build
 For Mac run DOCKER_DEFAULT_PLATFORM=linux/amd64 docker-compose build

-Lastly, run docker compose up.
+Lastly, run docker-compose up.

 All containers should be running now.

-Once containers are up and running.

-Visit localhost:3000 to view the website.
+Once containers are up and running, visit localhost:3000 to view the website.

-To run test.
+To run tests:

+Run the command:

-run python -m pytest in travel-squared container.
+python -m pytest inside the travel-squared container.

 ## Getting started